ccleberg/cmc.pub/content/blog/2022-11-07-self-hosting-matrix.md

 }
 ```

-Once you\'re done editing the Nginx conf file, restart Nginx:
+Once you're done editing the Nginx conf file, restart Nginx:

 ```sh
 doas rc-service nginx restart
 ```

-If you still need to generate TLS certificates, run `certbot`
+If you still need to generate TLS certificates, run `certbot` now and obtain the
-now and obtain the certificates.
-Certbot will ask if you want to use a
+certificates.
+Certbot will ask if you want to use a webroot or spin up a
-webroot or spin up a temporary web server.
-I **highly\*** recommend
+temporary web server.
+I **highly** recommend using the temporary web server due
-using the temporary web server due to the many issues with using a
+to the many issues with using a webroot.
-webroot.

-You will need to stop Nginx in order to user the temporary web server
+You will need to stop Nginx in order to user the temporary web server option
-option with Certbot:
+with Certbot:

 ```sh
 # Stop Nginx so certbot can spin up a temp webserver for cert generation